ustaxcourt/ef-cms/docs/remove-get-current-user.md

 - check instances of `handleLockError` (or `OnLockError`)
 - Look at all new Case and new DocketEntry

+# Problems we see with the app that are unrelated to changes
+- generateStampedCoversheetInteractor does not have any authorization

 # Web-Client
 Steps to transition getCurrentUser() in web-client
 1. Find applicationContext.getCurrentUser() and replace with get(state.user);